patrick-noonan/pyjks/README.md

-pyjks
+pyjks (WORK IN PROGRESS...DO NOT USE)
 =====

-A pure python Java KeyStore file parser, including private key decryption.
+A pure python Java KeyStore file parser, including private and secret key decryption.

 Usage examples: